Ferdosull/Milestone_Project_01/README.md

 * Check that clicking/pressing the download scholarship icon opens a sample pdf application form in its own tab, which is downloadable.
 * Check that clicking/pressing the social media icons navigates you to the social media outlets main page in its own tab.
 * Check that clicking/pressing the contact number auto populates mobile devices with the number onscreen for making a call.
 If clicked/pressed on a desktop device it asks the user if they wish to send the number from the browser to a mobile phone.
-* Check that clicking/pressing the email link causes the users default email client to open up and auto populate the "To" section with the email address: info@rseclayer1.com and the subject section with "General Question".
+* Check that clicking/pressing the email link causes the users default email client to open up and auto populate the "To" section with the email address: info@rseclayer1.com.
 <br/><br/>

 ### Modal (all pages)